csu-hmc/opty/README.rst

 =======

-The work was partially funded by the State of Ohio Third Frontier Commission through the Wright Center for Sensor Systems Engineering (WCSSE) and by the National Science Foundation under Grant No. 1344954.
+The work was partially funded by the State of Ohio Third Frontier Commission through the Wright Center for Sensor Systems Engineering (WCSSE), by the National Science Foundation under Grant No. 1344954, and by National Center of Simulation in Rehabilitation Research 2014 Visiting Scholarship at Stanford University.